-- (1) B-5 ECEAP services must be free-of-charge to all enrolled families. - (a) If the contractor receives Working Connections Child Care or Tribal Child Care Development Fund subsidy for the child, they may: - (i) charge the allowable family copayment. - (ii) charge a late fee if the family is late in picking up their child beyond the 10-hour day. - (b) In the event a family loses WCCC subsidy while enrolled in B-3 ECEAP, there will be no change or disruption to services and services will remain free-of-charge. - (2) B-5 ECEAP providers may accept voluntary donations. - (3) B-5 ECEAP providers must ensure that all parents have opportunities to fully participate in B-5 ECEAP activities. - (4) No parent will be requested or required to contribute money, food, or supplies with a monetary value. - (5) B-5 ECEAP providers are encouraged to invite parents to volunteer time but may not require it. - (6) A contractor must ensure B-5 ECEAP providers use program funds for the provision of diapers for enrolled children during the program day.
+- (1) ECEAP services must be free-of-charge to all enrolled families. - (a) If the contractor receives Working Connections Child Care or Tribal Child Care Development Fund subsidy for the child, they may: - (i) charge the allowable family copayment. - (ii) charge a late fee if the family is late in picking up their child beyond the 10-hour day. - (2) ECEAP providers may accept voluntary donations. - (3) ECEAP providers must ensure that all parents have opportunities to fully participate in ECEAP activities. - (4) No parent will be requested or required to contribute money, food, or supplies with a monetary value. - (5) ECEAP providers are encouraged to invite parents to volunteer time but may not require it. - (6) A contractor must ensure ECEAP providers use program funds for the provision of diapers for enrolled children during the program day.